VerdelInstruments/dot-d-to-nc/README.md

 python ./src/extract.py --single INPUT.d OUTPUT
 ```

+where `INPUT.d` is the path to the Bruker .d directory and `OUTPUT` is the path where you want
+the output NetCDF files to be saved.
+Two output files will be placed in the output
+directory: the '_timedomain.nc' and '_fourier_domain.nc' files.
+These filenames are preceded by
+the name of the input ```.d``` directory.

 Alternatively, if you have multiple .d directories that you want to process, you can use the
 --directory flag and run the following command: